codefilarete/stalactite/core/src/main/java/org/codefilarete/stalactite/persistence/structure/README.md

 }
 </pre>

-Finally you'll end up with a full meta-model of your database, which can be helpfull for refactoring phase.
+Finally, you'll end up with a full meta-model of your database, which can be helpful for refactoring phase.

 **Be aware that no code generation is yet provided**